Malaysia Data Privacy Laws: PDPA 2010 Compliance Guide (2026)

 Data subjects have the right to access their personal data held by a data controller and to request corrections to any data that is inaccurate, incomplete, misleading, or not up to date.

 Data controllers must respond to access requests within 21 days of receiving the request.
-The controller may charge a reasonable fee for processing access requests, but this fee must not be excessive enough to deter data subjects from exercising their rights.
+The controller may charge a reasonable fee for processing access requests, but the fee must not be excessive enough to deter data subjects from exercising their rights.

 Data Subject Rights Under the PDPA